dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 The set of states most programs can be in is impossibly large, but it is still considerably smaller than the set of states a computer _could possibly_ be in.
-Once an attacker find a memory-safety bug, they begin the process of walking the weird state machine.
+Once an attacker finds a memory-safety bug, they begin the process of walking the weird state machine.
 Memory safety attempts to build another wall between "the set of states the programmer intended" and "the set of states".
 This would be "the set of memory-safe states", defined as the states in which all pointers